tencent cloud

 Operation Steps

-1. On the data processing rule configuration page, enter a log sample in the original data, set the parsing mode to Regular Expression Extraction, and click Regular Expression Auto Generation under the parsing mode.
+1. On the page for data processing rule configuration, enter a log sample in the Raw Data field, set the parsing pattern to Regex Extraction, and click Auto-Generate Regular Expression under Parsing Pattern.

-3. The system will automatically generate a regular expression for this content, and the extracted results will appear in the key-value table.
+3. The system will automatically extract a regular expression for this portion of content, and the auto-extraction results will appear in the key-value table.

 4. Repeat Step 2 until all key-value pairs are extracted.